burlachenkok/exploring-python3/python3-note.md

 * d.
 Keywords
 * e.
 Literal constants

-So operators in Programming is one of the five fundamental language concepts.
+So, operators in Programming are one of the five fundamental language concepts.
 Information about operator precedence in Python Language is available here: https://docs.python.org/3.13/reference/expressions.html#operator-precedence

 ## Simple Built-In Types

 * **Ellipsis.** There is a single object with this value.
 This object is accessed through the literal `...`.
 If the expression `...` is used inside the condition, then `...` is implicitly converted into `True`.